hypervel/hypervel.org/docs/docs/database.md

 ### Connection Pooling

-Laravel Hyperf implements database connection pooling to efficiently manage and reuse database connections across coroutines.
+Hypervel implements database connection pooling to efficiently manage and reuse database connections across coroutines.
 Connection pooling helps improve performance by reducing the overhead of establishing new database connections for each request.

 ```php
 'mysql' => [